jhenline/Canvas-Fetch-All-Teachers/README.md

 # Canvas Course and Teacher Data Processor

 This Python script fetches course and teacher data from the Canvas API, processes the information, and saves it to a CSV file.
 It handles paginated API responses, retries failed requests, and processes multiple courses concurrently.
+The data can then be uploaded into FDMS.
+In our use case, we need to get the "SIS ID" from Canvas into our office database.

 ## Example Output
 ```